 As of 31 December 2016, Essilor is included in the following indices: DJSI World & Europe, MSCI World ESG & SRI and World Low Carbon Leader, FTSE4Good, STOXX Global ESG Leaders, ECPI indices and Ethibel Sustainability Indexes Excellence Europe & Global.

-In 2016, Essilor was ranked by American magazine Forbes for the sixth consecutive year among the world’s most innovative companies.
+In 2017, Essilor was ranked by American magazine Forbes for the seventh consecutive year among the world’s most innovative companies.
 The Group was also ranked No. 5 in the 2016 Newsweek Green Rankings.